-*Curriculum changes are implemented year to year.
-Above is the 2015-16 MS program.
+*Curriculum changes are implemented for each new academic year.
 If you are in an older catalog it may look slightly different.
 Additionally, if you find that you would rather follow the current program instead of an older version we can substitute classes as needed.
 Contact your advisor if you are interested.

 The first class to take is INST 5100.
-Towards the end of the program you'll take INST 5500 and INST 6930.
+At the end of the program you'll take INST 5500 and INST 6930 (in your final semester or as close as possible).
 Other than that, you can take courses in any order.
 The degree is entirely online assuming you choose online electives.
 The required INST courses are only offered online.
 Students can complete the degree entirely from a distance.
-Alternatively, if you prefer to have some face-to-face time you can select electives that meet on campus.
-See the Course Schedules to the right for more details.
+Create your program of study using this Google Sheet.

 Student Learning Outcomes